 What are the disadvantages?

-Thermal cameras won’t, for example, offer the same detailed evidentiary review capabilities as electro-optical cameras.
-Their strength lies in proactive surveillance – an early warning mechanism for approaching objects, mechanical failure and process issues.
-In summary, thermal cameras are an ideal first line of defence in terms of critical detection capabilities in low/no light conditions.
+Thermal cameras, for example, won't offer the same detailed evidentiary review capabilities as electro-optical cameras.
+Their strength lies in proactive surveillance – an early warning mechanism for approaching objects, mechanical failure, and process issues.
+In summary, thermal cameras are an ideal first line of defence in terms of critical detection capabilities in low/no-light conditions.

 Are thermal cameras more cost-effective than IR Cameras?